 Self adhesive, pinch on, foam bite indicators.
 These are by far the best strike/bite indicators to use for river fly fishing as they are virtually weightless, give little wind resistance and, therefore, cast well on light river rods/lines.
 I use them for upstream nymphing by attaching one to the leader where it is knotted to the braided loop.
 They do not peel, fade or suffer from colour run.
 The closed cell foam won't get waterlogged like yarn indicators.
 The aggressive, waterproof adhesive backing, stays on the leader until you decide to remove it - and will leave minimal residue when it is removed.
-Available in yellow and red - I carry both to cover all light situations.
+Available in red, yellow and pink - I carry all three to cover differing light situations.
 Each sheet contains 32 punch-out indicators in two different sizes.
 Useful for Czech Nymphing.

 There are many types of indicators (or bungs if you prefer) for stillwater fly fishing but these simple foam balls are my prefered ones.
 They are slid up your leader before tying on flies and locked in place by means of a plactic peg.
 It is quick and easy to alter the depth at which you at fishing by removing the peg, sliding the bung up or down the leader and replacing the peg.
 I like to fish a team of (usually) 2 buzzers suspended below my indicator at 2' and 5'.
 This covers fish cruising just below the surface and those a little deeper - the most likely place to catch throughout much of the season.
 If I don't get takes I move the indicator up my leader about 1' and continue to to this until I start to get takes.
 These strike indicators work on small stillwaters to the largest reservoirs for rainbow trout and brown trout too.
 6 per pack

 Tiemco Dry Magic £8.95